wx83/AVEdit_Subjective/versionB/index.md

 # Introduction
 In this study, we are interested in evaluating both our synthetic dataset generation pipeline and the SAVE editor for removing objects from audio and video.
 You will be shown a series of sounding videos and asked to rate them based on how well the specified target object has been removed.
+We leave target object name on the top.

 Link to the survey:
 https://docs.google.com/forms/d/e/1FAIpQLSe3W79IJcW1e_yBV-7RYQalWXhzs2Kgds1rhy3g0HiZp0f7hA/viewform?usp=publish-editor